 As we do with many of our other projects, we began this one by asking questions.
 The first of them, are we going to “walk the talk”?
 The answer was an unequivocal yes, as we chose to lead with our values in hopes of transforming both our practice and our place–and in doing, create a path for others to follow.

-The result is Mahlum’s new studio which aims to be our first completed Living Building Challenge (LBC) project.
+The result is Mahlum’s new studio which is Portland, Oregon’s first Living Building Challenge (LBC) certified project.
 LBC is hailed as the most rigorous sustainable building program in the world.
 In the words of International Living Futures Institute (ILFI), LBC is “a philosophy first, an advocacy tool second, and a certification program third.”

 As a certification program, it defines the most advanced measure of sustainability—providing a framework for design, construction and the symbiotic relationship between people and all aspects of the built environment.
-The project is pursuing Materials Petal certification, in addition to the Place, Equity and Beauty Petals, while also fulfilling the imperatives from the Health & Happiness Petal.
+The project has achieved Materials Petal certification, in addition to the Place, Equity and Beauty Petals, while also fulfilling the imperatives from the Health & Happiness Petal.